danyaberezun/KEEPs/README.md

     }
 ```

-inference of the bounds from one variable affects the type of another variable
+inference of the bounds from one variable affects the type of another variable,
 which could not be easily represented in the current type-checker.

 ## Proper processing of the expected type

-To incorporate a new bound into the subtyping check is not enough as for example for when expression,
+To incorporate a new bound into the subtyping check is not enough as, for example, for when expression,
 we have such a hierarchy of nodes:

 * *when* expression